samuelbalogh/aws-cert-dva-c01/README.md

 - When you associate an Elastic IP address with an instance that previously had a public IPv4 address, the public DNS hostname of the instance changes to match the Elastic IP address.
 - We resolve a public DNS hostname to the public IPv4 address or the Elastic IP address of the instance outside the network of the instance, and to the private IPv4 address of the instance from within the network of the instance.
 - To ensure efficient use of Elastic IP addresses, we impose a small hourly charge if an Elastic IP address is not associated with a running instance, or if it is associated with a stopped instance or an unattached network interface.
 While your instance is running, you are not charged for one Elastic IP address associated with the instance, but you are charged for any additional Elastic IP addresses associated with the instance.

+## AWS EBS

+Amazon Elastic Block Store (Amazon EBS) provides block level storage volumes for use with EC2 instances.
+EBS volumes behave like raw, unformatted block devices.
+You can mount these volumes as devices on your instances.
+You can mount multiple volumes on the same instance, but each volume can be attached to only one instance at a time.
+You can create a file system on top of these volumes, or use them in any way you would use a block device (like a hard drive).
+You can dynamically change the configuration of a volume attached to an instance.

+Amazon EBS is recommended when data must be quickly accessible and requires long-term persistence.
+EBS volumes are particularly well-suited for use as the primary storage for file systems, databases, or for any applications that require fine granular updates and access to raw, unformatted, block-level storage.
+Amazon EBS is well suited to both database-style applications that rely on random reads and writes, and to throughput-intensive applications that perform long, continuous reads and writes.

+### Snapshots

+You can back up the data on your Amazon EBS volumes to Amazon S3 by taking point-in-time snapshots.
+Snapshots are incremental backups, which means that only the blocks on the device that have changed after your most recent snapshot are saved.
+This minimizes the time required to create the snapshot and saves on storage costs by not duplicating data.
+When you delete a snapshot, only the data unique to that snapshot is removed.
+Each snapshot contains all of the information that is needed to restore your data (from the moment when the snapshot was taken) to a new EBS volume.

+Multi-Volume Snapshots

+Snapshots can be used to create a backup of critical workloads, such as a large database or a file system that spans across multiple EBS volumes.
+Multi-volume snapshots allow you to take exact point-in-time, data coordinated, and crash-consistent snapshots across multiple EBS volumes attached to an EC2 instance.
+You

 ## AWS RDS